stijn-dejongh/lovecraft_public_domain/raw_converts/sh.md

 direction of our venture, was a marvellous commentary on the potential vitality and resilience of a man of eighty-one.
 Elihu Whipple had lived according to the hygienic laws he had preached as a physician, and but for what happened later would be here in full vigour today.
-Only two persons suspect what did happen&mdash;Carrington Harris and myself.
+Only two persons suspect what did happen--Carrington Harris and myself.
 I had to tell Harris because he owned the house and deserved to know what had gone out of it.
-Then too, we had spoken to him in advance of our quest; and I felt after my uncle&rsquo;s going that he would understand and assist me in some vitally necessary public explanations.
+Then too, we had spoken to him in advance of our quest; and I felt after my uncle's going that he would understand and assist me in some vitally necessary public explanations.
 He turned very pale, but agreed to help me, and decided that it would now be safe to rent the house.